“Putting together a novel is essentially putting together the lives of stranger I’m coming to know.”

 “Have patience with everything unresolved in your heart and try to love the questions themselves…”

 “Be curious” is the advice that I am hearing nearly every day.
-It’s coming from a wide range of sources: Judson Brewer (in Unwinding Anxiety), Ollie Dreon (in his blog for college instructors), Kristin Neff (in Self-Compassion), and Ted Lasso … Continue reading
+It’s coming from a wide range of sources: Judson Brewer (in Unwinding Anxiety), Ollie Dreon (in his blog for college instructors), Kristin Neff (in Self-Compassion), and Ted Lasso (a TV series). … Read More

 Best of 2021: Book Prescriptions

 As we finish this difficult year, I’m wondering how I can thank my readers for sticking with me.
 Blogs can’t offer hugs, a place to go scream, a few extra hours of sleep, or stiff drinks.
-However, I can prescribe … Continue reading
+However, I can prescribe books that can help those who have this year’s Common … Read More

 “And then learn to be more compassionate company, as if you were somebody you are fond of and wish to encourage.”